Hanumanth-Raghavendra/Result_Summary/README.md

 # Result_Summary
-A result summary component made using HTML and CSS.
+A result summary component made using HTML and CSS Flexbox.
 Challenge by Frontend Mentor.